 The Research Council stresses the importance of mobility, especially international mobility, as part of career-building at the Academy Research Fellow stage.
 The applicant’s mobility plan should support the implementation of the research plan as well as their professional competence as a researcher.

 The Research Council may grant funding to cover the Academy Research Fellow’s research costs during the funding period.
 The funding is applied for separately for the first three years and the last two years of the Academy Research Fellow funding period.
-The funding need for the remaining period will be considered case-by-case, taking into account the Academy of Finland’s policy that Academy Research Fellows can apply for Academy Project funding only near the end of their term.
-The amounts vary depending on the field and the research to be conducted.
-The Research Council may grant research cost funding for hiring staff to support the implementation of the project, if it is justified in terms of the implementation of the research plan.
+The funding need for the remaining period will be considered case-by-case, taking into account the Academy’s policy that Academy Research Fellows can apply for Academy Project funding only near the end of their term.
+On average, the Research Council has granted some 30,000 euros per year for research costs, but the amount varies according to the research fields and the research to be carried out.
+The costs funding may have been based on, for example, mobility and other travel expenses, the acquisition of research data and the hiring of personnel supporting the implementation of the project for a limited period, if justified for the implementation of the research plan.

 Funding for research post as Postdoctoral Researcher